Uneo7/proxmox-migration-tool/README.md

 # Proxmox LXC Migration Tool

 Simple migration tool for promox.

+What can this script do:
-Extracts the client's email from vm description and send a migration warning mail.
+* Extracts the client's email from vm description and send a migration warning mail.
-Migrate containers between 2 servers.
+* Migrate containers from one server to 2 servers (50:50 lb).

 One shot script, won't be updated
+Feel free to fork and modify it !